 What You Will Need

-Before starting the cleaning process, these are a few items you should have on hand:
+Before starting the cleaning process, these are a few items you should have at hand:

 - Microfiber cloth – This is best used for cleaning since it leaves no residue and reduces the risk of scratching.